Comparison Table At A Glance

 When To Choose Flower

-Choose flower when cost-per-gram matters, when you want strain provenance and freshness assurance, when you own grinding and rolling tools, when you prefer to roll your own joints or pack a pipe or use a dry-herb vaporizer, when you are buying for ongoing home consumption rather than single sessions, or when you want the volume options (14 g and 28 g) that pre-rolls do not offer.
+Flower makes sense when cost per gram matters, when you want strong strain provenance and longer freshness, when you already own grinding and rolling tools, when you prefer to roll your own or pack a pipe, bong, or dry-herb vaporizer, or when you are buying for ongoing home use rather than single sessions.
+Flower is also the only choice for a dry-herb vaporizer, which needs ground flower; you cannot vape a pre-roll.

 FAQs